Institutional Abuse & Historical Abuse Compensation

 Seeking legal representation in an institutional or historic abuse case is highly recommended when taking legal action.

-Burke Mead Lawyers are one of the leading personal injury law firms operating in Newcastle, the Central Coast, and the Hunter Region.
-If you have believe you may be entitled to compensation due to institutional or child sexual abuse, contact Burke Mead Lawyers for a confidential discussion.
+Burke Mead Lawyers are one of the leading personal injury law firms operating in NSW, including Newcastle and the wider Hunter Region, the Central Coast, Sydney, and regional NSW.
+If you believe you may be entitled to claim compensation due to historical or institutional abuse, seek legal advice as soon as possible – contact BurkeMead Lawyers to book a consultation.

 Institutional Abuse Lawyer FAQs